By the end of this section, you will be able to:

 Although there are a number of different techniques in use, the central feature of all meditation is clearing the mind in order to achieve a state of relaxed awareness and focus (Chen et al., 2013; Lang et al., 2012).
 Mindfulness meditation has recently become popular.
 In the variation of meditation, the meditator’s attention is focused on some internal process or an external object (Zeidan, Grant, Brown, McHaffie, & Coghill, 2012).

-Meditative techniques have their roots in religious practices ([link]), but their use has grown in popularity among practitioners of alternative medicine.
+Meditative techniques have their roots in religious practices (figure below), but their use has grown in popularity among practitioners of alternative medicine.
 Research indicates that meditation may help reduce blood pressure, and the American Heart Association suggests that meditation might be used in conjunction with more traditional treatments as a way to manage hypertension, although there is not sufficient data for a recommendation to be made (Brook et al., 2013).
 Like hypnosis, meditation also shows promise in stress management, sleep quality (Caldwell, Harrison, Adams, Quin, & Greeson, 2010), treatment of mood and anxiety disorders (Chen et al., 2013; Freeman et al., 2010; Vøllestad, Nielsen, & Nielsen, 2012), and pain management (Reiner, Tibi, & Lipsitz, 2013).

 Hypnosis is a focus on the self that involves suggested changes of behavior and experience.
 Meditation involves relaxed, yet focused, awareness.
 Both hypnotic and meditative states may involve altered states of consciousness that have potential application for the treatment of a variety of physical and psychological disorders.